raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 tags: [recursion,allonge,mermaid,noindex]
 ---

-As we discussed in both [Pattern Matching and Recursion], a popular programming "problem" is to determine whether a string of parentheses is "balanced:"
+As we discussed in both [Pattern Matching and Recursion], a well-known programming "problem" is to determine whether a string of parentheses is "balanced:"

 [Pattern Matching and Recursion]: http://raganwald.com/2018/10/17/recursive-pattern-matching.html "Pattern Matching and Recursion"